jswny/devbox/Readme.md

 In addition, the shell prompt that is configured requires a **Powerline patched font** to display certain things.
 You can find and install Powerline patched fonts through [this Powerline repository](https://github.com/powerline/fonts).

 You may need to tell your terminal to do the following (play around with these if the text doesn't look right):
-1. Don't draw bold text in bold font
+1. Draw bold text in bold font

-1. Draw bold text in  bright colors
+2. Draw bold text in bright colors

 I recommend the following (this is my setup):
 - macOS